rafaelsanchezsouza/rafaelsanchezsouza/README.md

 When by myself, I work as "one man army", understanding and manipulating all the parts envolved in the process of building applications.
 When in a team, I assume different roles as needed, aiming at being useful where there's lack of resources.

+Passionate about learning, what I know is never an end, but a bootstrap to the what comes next!

-Strongly guided by the principles of Clean Coding, I understand writing code for me is like writting a message to other developers.
+Strongly guided by the principles of Clean Coding, I understand writing code is the fundamental for of communication between developers.

 ### I'm currently focused on